 People residing in rural areas are less literate, as discussed above.
 Thus, print media does not have much impact on rural consumers.

-The companies must use those communication channels that reach consumers quickly.
+Companies must use those communication channels that reach consumers quickly.

 Rural consumers tend to be loyal to brands.
 With the development, rural consumers are well aware of the available brands.